akesling/arke/README.md

 The daemon is provided as a proof-of-concept application which uses the Arke Core.

-To build the Arke daemon, run:
+To work with Arke run:
 $ source env.sh
-    $ make